John Roberts May Save Our Democracy from Trump

 That approach, ultimately, may prove to be more potent than physical force.
 While ragtag armies of MAGA enthusiast white supremacists might cause some violence and destruction in support of Trump’s intransigence, I believe in the end our military commanders and federal law enforcement agency leaders, tired of Trump’s lawless antics and insults, would, if necessary, stand up to Trump and push him out.

-But I wouldn’t expect such fidelity to democracy from two of the most powerful figures in the Trump administration, disgraceful lawless lawyer-henchmen Bill Barr and Mike Pompeo, who occupy the Attorney General and Secretary of State jobs, each critical roles if our democracy gets tested by a Trump refusal to vacate the White House.
+But I wouldn’t expect such fidelity to democracy from two of the most powerful figures in the Trump administration, disgraceful lawless lawyer-henchmen Bill Barr and Mike Pompeo, who occupy the Attorney General and Secretary of State jobs, each critical roles if our democracy gets tested by a Trump refusal to vacate the White House — or a Trump effort, in violation of the Constitution to delay the election.
 Barr and Pompeo each have demonstrated that they will bend rules, violate norms, tell falsehoods, and throw subordinates to the wolves in order to do Trump’s bidding and keep their powerful posts.

 Barr’s Justice Department, in cases regarding Trump’s presidential powers, disclosure of Trump’s taxes, the ability of citizens to pursue personal lawsuits against Trump, and much more, has been willing to take positions that trash established legal precedents in the name of broad power and immunity for the president.
 Barr also has undermined prosecutions of Trump cronies like Michael Flynn and Roger Stone and weaponized the Department to pursue former law enforcement and intelligence officials who investigated the Trump campaign.

-If they sought to contest the election result in court, Trump and Barr would surely craft their lawless coup as a straightforward, legitimate legal grievance that the vote was fraudulent.
+If they sought to contest the election result in court, or delay the election, Trump and Barr would surely craft their lawless coup as a straightforward, legitimate legal grievance that the vote was fraudulent.
 That approach would be harder for our system to dismiss outright than a blatant, violent coup.

 Trump has been laying the groundwork for such a legal challenge for years, with claims that the Democrats rig voting throughout the 2016 campaign and through his entire term.
 Trump has revved up these baseless claims during the pandemic, with a focus on attacking vote-by-mail efforts.